NahianHasan/Cardiovascular_Disease_Classification_Employing_EMD/README.md

 # Cardiovascular_Disease_Classification_Employing_EMD
 Cardiovascular Disease Classification Employing Empirical Mode Decomposition (EMD) of Modified ECG

+## License
+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Author and Principal contributor
+- Nahian Ibn Hasan
+- Email: nahianhasan1994@gmail.com
+- LinkedIn: www.linkedin.com/in/nahian-ibn-hasan-buet
+- Dhaka, Bangladesh

 ## Getting Started
 This readme file will instruct you to run the codes in this repository and customize it to your own database.